kastergarta/hawkathon_front_end/README.md

 ## HAWKATHON

-This is a singel page website that have all functionality to advertise and run hackathon.
+This is a singel page website that have all to functionality to advertise and run hackathon.

+1. Front-end is build with React.
+First back-end is build with Rails (auth, users, content), second back-end is build with Express (payments).
+2. React components styled with a [Material-UI] (https://material-ui.com)
+3. What you can do on the Hawkathon page?
+Register as a new user.
+Existing users log-in with a username and password.
+Every user can see and update his/her profile (name, email, location, password, tech skills, soft skills).
+Every visitor of the page can donate to the Hawkathon.

 ### `npm start`